 Wake Up (The Arcade Fire): performed live with The Arcade Fire at Fashion Rocks (New York, Radio City Music Hall, 08-09-05) and at an Arcade Fire concert one week later (New York, Central Park SummerStage, 15-09-05).
 The first was released as Live EP (Live At Fashion Rocks).

-Warszawa (Bowie/Eno): on both Low and Stage, on the Rykodisc edition of the latter being mistitled as 'Warsawza'.
-Opener of the 1978 world tour and several shows of the 2002 Heathen tour.
+Warszawa (Bowie/Eno): from Low.
+Opener of the 1978 world tour (live versions appear on Stage and Welcome To The Blackout) and several shows of the 2002 Heathen tour.

 Watch That Man (Bowie): opening track from Aladdin Sane.
 Released on 7" as B-side of the Italian issue of 'Let's Spend The Night Together' (RCA N 1681).
 A 2'32" edit has appeared on a South African sampler EP (RCA 46-104).
 1973 and 1974 live versions can be found on Ziggy Stardust - The Motion Picture and David Live.
 Lulu released her version on the 1974 'The Man Who Sold The World' single, of which production, backing track and backing vocals were delivered by Bowie and his band.